Gradient-Variation Regret Bounds for Unconstrained Online Learning: Applications

 where $M \define \max_{t\in[T]}\norm{u_t}$ and $F_T(u_{1:T})\define \sumtT (f_t(u_t) - \inf_{w\in\R^d} f_t(w))$.
-Moreover, the algorithm runs in $O(d\log t)$ time on iteration $t$. \end{theorem} \pref{thm:dynamic} provides the first fully-adaptive gradient-variation dynamic regret guarantee in the unconstrained setting.
+Moreover, the algorithm runs in $O(d\log t)$ time on iteration $t$. \end{theorem} \pref{thm:dynamic} provides the first fully-adaptive gradient-variation dynamic regret in the unconstrained setting.
 It matches the best-known bound in the constrained setting~\citep{JMLR'24:Sword++} up to logarithmic factors.
 By the optimistic-to-gradient-variation reduction, this theorem simultaneously achieves a small-loss bound that can also be generally applied to static regret.
-Due to gradient-variation adaptivity, this result readily applies to the stochastically extended adversarial model~\citep{NeurIPS'22:SEA}, yielding the \emph{first} unconstrained dynamic regret guarantee in this setting, as detailed in the next section.
+Due to gradient-variation adaptivity, this result also readily applies to the stochastically extended adversarial model~\citep{NeurIPS'22:SEA}, yielding the \emph{first} unconstrained dynamic regret in this setting, formally discussed below.